Mohsin41/share-a-meal/README.md

 # Share-A-Meal

-an app  in progress to help the less previdged ones to secure their Meals
+an app in progress to help the underprevlidged ones to secure their Meals

 # LICENSE

 ```
 MIT License